 If you wish to apply for a museum site code and accession number at the outset of a project, please complete a 'Site Notification Form' and email it to the address on the form.
-Please note that you must allow up to one week for the museum to process the details.
+Please note that you must allow up to seven days (excluding bank holidays) for the museum to process the details.

 - Registered finds, stonework and any other finds in bespoke packaging are charged at an equivalent bulk box volume

 Please note, for any depositions comprising a high volume of material, where the total charge will exceed £10,000, the museum will issue a cost estimate for information, following the receipt of a proposed deposition list, prior to the material being deposited.

 Box sizes accepted by Lincolnshire County Council are detailed in the Archaeological Archive Deposition Guidelines.
 Project Archives must be deposited in the correct box sizes to fit into the museum's storage systems.
 A penalty for depositng non-standard box sizes will be applied after deposition if this is not discussed in advance, and this is charged at the equivalent storage volume.

 When a deposited archive hasn't fully met the required standard, contractors will be asked to make amends.
 If the archive is not accepted for a second time then a penalty will be charged for staff time in administering any further changes.
 For the financial year 2022/2023 this is £36 per hour.